 Girraween National Park8 - 10 January 2021

-Who knew an impromptu camping trip could lead to such happiness and settled inner engery.
-We planned to go thursdsay but the rain delayed us a day so we left early friday morning.
-It still rained intermitentaly but it was perfect.
-Girraween is absolutely a beautiful place and has almost everything you could want for a weeken of discovery.
-Giant Boulders to climb, hiking tracks galore, rock pools, streams, possums, kangaroos, birds, blooming wild flowers and the energy of magical trees to replenish your mind.
+Who knew an impromptu camping trip could lead to such happiness and settled inner energy.
+We planned to go Thursday but the rain delayed us a day so we left early Friday morning.
+It still rained intermittently but it was perfect.
+Girraween is absolutely a beautiful place and has almost everything you could want for a weekend of discovery.
+Giant Boulders to climb, hiking tracks galore, rock pools, streams, possums, kangaroos, birds, blooming wildflowers, and the energy of magical trees to replenish your mind.

 Hervey Bay – Whale Watching21 August 2020

 OMG.
 The day actually has arrived.
 After an entire day of last minute duties, meetings, collections, we are FINALLY here.
 Due to all the craziness of 2020, recent bad weather, I wasn't going to count my chickens before they hatch BUT WE ARE HERE! #PHEW

 It's been 6months since I've been more than 250km away from y house and HELLO HERVEY BAY!
 Even though windy in transit, today I stood on the bow of a whale watching boat in the dewy morning sunshine, inhaling deep fresh crisp breaths of salty sea air.
 The feeling of that salt grit flicking against my face reminded me